flycrum/mmm-typed-vuex/README.md

 Disgusting.
 Definitely not very 'mmm' ;)

 What if one of your property or mutuation names change?
 What if you move, rename, or delete a module?
-Yep, you're going to have to remember to find and update all those narly string references throughout your app.
+Yep, you're going to have to find and update all those narly string references each time you make a change.
 Good luck if you're playing around with a substantial codebase.

 Adding insult to injury, you sure as heck aren't getting typed state, mutation payloads, etc. Ouch!